SrinivasNampalli/robot-motor-pdm-fusion/ieee-research-paper.md

 - Comparative analysis of Random Forest, XGBoost, and LSTM models for anomaly detection
 - A deployable web service achieving sub-100ms inference latency
 - Empirical validation on a dataset with 26.12% anomaly prevalence, achieving ROC-AUC 0.871, PR-AUC 0.824, F1 0.813 on a session-based test split
+- An actionable FDIR blueprint that links anomaly scores to error taxonomy, residual checks, isolation tests, and structured recovery actions

 ## II.
 LITERATURE REVIEW